csuet/bronchoscopy_nsd/README.md

 ### Step 3: Run the script `annots_to_masks.py` to convert annotations into ground truth images for both Lesions and Anatomical Landmarks tasks, considering cancer and non-cancer types.

-+ The script requires the following input files:\
++ The script requires the following inputs:\
 `annotation.json`\
 `labels.json`\
 `objects.json`\